-All students at Goldwyn Ashford and Goldwyn Folkestone, and most students at Goldwyn Plus, have an Education, Health and Care Plan (EHCP).
+All students at Goldwyn 6th Form College have an Education, Health and Care Plan (EHCP).

-Admission to Goldwyn is the responsibility of the Local Authority through consultation with the Principal and Heads of Centre.
-The Local Authority refers students whose EHCP identifies needs that meet the centre's admission criteria.
+Admission to Goldwyn 6th Form College is the responsibility of the Local Authority through consultation with the Principal of Goldwyn Education Group and the Head of Goldwyn 6th Form College.
+The Local Authority refers students whose EHCP identifies needs that meet the college's admission criteria.